dordchn/usb-button/README.md

-# usb-button
+# 3D printed USB-Button

-Code for the ATtiny85 based USB-button.
+This repo contains the code for the [3d-printed USB-button](https://www.thingiverse.com/thing:5400168).